General Admission$10 + tax

 The Garden is closed on Thanksgiving Day, Christmas Holidays from December 24th – 25th and New Year’s Day.

 The Farmhouse and General Store in the Heritage Garden Complex are open for touring as volunteer staffing allows.

 Garden Gift Shop

 Open daily during regular operating hours, the Garden Gift Shop offers a unique selection of garden and nature related items for shoppers of all ages.
+Enjoy the self-serve Garden View Cafe that provides a selection of salads and sandwiches prepared with fresh, local ingredients by Elite Catering.
 Click here for Garden Gift Shop information.

 Policies / Rules